Skip to content

 metaxy graph push

-$ metaxy graph push [ARGS]
+metaxy graph push [OPTIONS] [ARGS]

 • STORE, --store: Metadata store to use (defaults to configured default store)